suchipi/hex-engine/packages/website/docs/api-2d.md

 `divideXMutate(amount: number): this`

-Mutate this Point by dividing its x value by the specified value.
+Mutate this Vector by dividing its x value by the specified value.

 ##### divideY

 > Available since version: 0.0.1

-`divideY(amount: number): Point`
+`divideY(amount: number): Vector`

-Create a new Point whose x and y values are equivalent to this one's, but with its y value divided by the specified value.
+Create a new Vector whose x and y values are equivalent to this one's, but with its y value divided by the specified value.

 ##### divideYMutate